dhobale-arun/Real-data-analysis/README.md

-# Real-data-analysis
+# Real data analysis
-Working with a real world data-set using SQL and Python
+Worked with a real world data-set (Chicago Public schools) using SQL